Autodesk InfoWorks WS Pro Features | New Features

 Assign customer point and area-based (land use) demands to nodes in the network using various methods

-Share computing resources across teams with multi-core simulations to maximise hardware resources, or leverage the cloud
+Share computing resources across teams with multi-core simulations to maximize hardware resources, or leverage the cloud

 Run a simulation many times using cloud scalability, modifying one or two values each time

-Realistically represent pump and valve controls and demands, and model elements (hydrants, metres) explicitly
+Realistically represent pump and valve controls and demands, and model elements (hydrants, meters) explicitly

 Find customers affected by an incident and show where parallel pipes can add resilience with criticality link analysis